Phala-Network/phala-wiki-next/content/en-us/general/applications/setup-identity.md

 * Twitter handle
 * Element (formerly known as Riot) handle

-You can also add extra custom fields for which you can attest.
+You can also add extra custom fields to which you can attest.
 Personalized fields are elaborated in the  [judgements](#judgements) section.

 > Users must reserve funds in a bond to store their information on chain:` identity_reserve_funds `, and ` identity_field_funds`  per each field beyond the legal name.
 These funds are _locked_, can not be spent - they will be returned when the identity is cleared.
 >